-Details of the drain were discussed, and the primary concern was installing a new bridge for a land severance.
-It was discussed that the bridges along the drain would be inspected and owners of the bridges would be contacted if there were concerns with any of the structures.
-Once the work scope is confirmed, a final report is then prepared and submitted to Council and goes through the Drainage Act process of a Consideration meeting and Court of Revision meeting.
+It was discussed that the bridges and enclosures along the Branch Drain and upper part of the Hurley Relief Drain would be inspected and owners of them would be contacted if there were concerns with any of the structures.
+Once the work scope is confirmed, a draft report is prepared for a Public Information Centre (P.I.C.) meeting and then a final report is prepared and submitted to Council and goes through the Drainage Act process of a Consideration meeting and Court of Revision meeting.